aptech/docs/docs/CR-contains.rst

 ::

-    //Create a string array containing a set of
+    // Create a string array containing a set of
-    //possible missing value indicators
+    // possible missing value indicators
     missing = "" $| "NaN" $| ".";

     variables = "height" $| "weight" $| "" $| "age";

-    //Search variables for any of the elements
+    // Search variables for any of the elements
-    //contained in missing
+    // contained in missing
     found = contains(variables, missing);

 After the above code, *found* will equal 1, since variables contains at least one element equal to one of the elements, a null string ("") in this case, of missing.